nasa/fmdtools/docs/Development Guide.rst

 		A flow object that is internal to a :class:`fmdtools.define.block.function.Function` which is not present in the overall model definition.

 	Model
 		A simulation that defines system behavior.
 Models contain functions and flows, their graph connections, parameters related to the simulation configuration, as well as methods for classifying simulations.
-Models are specified using the :class:`fmdtools.define.architecture.function.FunctionArchitecture`: class.

 	Behavior
 		How the states of a system unfold over time, including in the various :term:`mode` s it may encounter.
 Defined in :term:`Function` s, :term:`Component` s, and :term:`Action` s using :meth:`fmdtools.define.Block.behavior`, :meth:`fmdtools.define.Block.static_behavior`, :meth:`fmdtools.define.Block.dynamic_behavior`, and :meth:`fmdtools.define.Block.condfaults`